-A writ of habeas corpus claiming ineffective assistance of appellate counsel challenges the conviction for purposes of Art.
-11.07 Sec.
-4. Ex parte Santana, 227 S.W.3d 700, 705 (Tex.
+SELECTED ANNOTATIONS: A claim that appellate counsel was ineffective for failing to advance a point of error on appeal is a challenge to the conviction, but if appellate counsel is ineffective for failing to file an appeal at all, that is not considered a challenge to the conviction for purposes of § 4.
+See e.g. Ex parte Santana, 227 S.W.3d 700, 705 (Tex.
 Crim.
 App.
-2007) ("An allegation of ineffective assistance of appellate counsel for failure to advance a point of error on direct appeal includes an underlying claim relating to the conviction that must be considered performance analyzing deficient and prejudice.").
-Because of this, all subsequent writs are barred unless they meet one of the two conditions set forth in Sec.
+2007)).
+All subsequent writs are barred unless they meet one of the two conditions set forth in Sec.
 4(a)(1) and (2).
 Id. at 703.

 While the writ of habeas corpus is "a writ of right" it may be waived if the waiver is "knowingly and intelligently" made.
-Ex parte Reedy, 282 S.W.3d 492, 494-496 (Tex.
-Crim.
-App.
+Ex parte Reedy, 282 S.W.3d 492, 494-96 (Tex.
+Crim.App.
 2009).
 An applicant's waiver of habeas relief cannot be knowing and intelligent for claims such as "actual innocence based on newly available evidence, the suppression of material, exculpatory evidence by the State, and ineffective assistance of counsel."
 Id. at 498.
-These claims cannot usually be waived because "an applicant cannot be expected to have known about the existence of the facts that support such claims at the time of his waiver."
+These claims cannot be waived because "an applicant cannot be expected to have known about the existence of the facts that support such claims at the time of his waiver."
 Id.

-Art.
+ART.
 11.071.
 PROCEDURE IN DEATH PENALTY CASE.

-Sec.
+SEC.
 1. APPLICATION TO DEATH PENALTY CASE.